simp/pupmod-simp-simplib/REFERENCE.md

 * [`rand_cron`](#rand_cron): Provides a 'random' value to `cron` based on the passed `Integer` value.
 Used to avoid starting a certain `cron` job at the same time on all
 * [`simp_version`](#simp_version): Return the version of SIMP that this server is running
 * [`simplib::assert_metadata`](#simplibassert_metadata): Fails a compile if the client system is not compatible with the module's `metadata.json`
+* [`simplib::assert_optional_dependency`](#simplibassert_optional_dependency): Fails a compile if the system does not contain a correct version of the required module in the current environment.
+Provides a message about
 * [`simplib::deprecation`](#simplibdeprecation): Function to print deprecation warnings, logging a warning once for a given key.
 Messages can be enabled if the SIMPLIB_LOG_DEPRECATIONS envi
 * [`simplib::filtered`](#simplibfiltered): Hiera v5 backend that takes a list of allowed hiera key names, and only returns results from the underlying backend function that match those
 * [`simplib::gen_random_password`](#simplibgen_random_password): Generates a random password string.
 Terminates catalog compilation if the password cannot be created in the allotted time.